Techfay/ShivangiPandey/README.md

 **Cloud Engineer & Cloud Solution Architect | 3+ years of experience | 5x AWS Certified & 2x Azure Certified | Ex-Infosys (Intel Client)**

 # About Me.

-I bring 3+ years of experience as a Senior Systems Engineer at Infosys, delivering end-to-end cloud support and IT infrastructure for Intel across AWS, Azure, and on-premises environments.
+I bring over **3 years of experience as a Senior Systems Engineer at Infosys**, where I delivered **end-to-end cloud and IT infrastructure support for Intel** across **AWS, Azure, and on-premises environments**.
+My work spanned **Windows Server, Linux, VMware/Hyper-V, vRA**, and cloud platforms, with a strong focus on **automation, monitoring, reliability, and operations**.

+I have hands-on experience designing and supporting **scalable, highly available, and cost-optimised cloud environments**, leveraging **Infrastructure as Code (Terraform, CloudFormation)** and **AWS-native CI/CD**.
+I contributed to achieving **99.95% uptime** and **30–40% MTTR reduction** through effective monitoring, patching, and operational best practices.

+I recently completed my **Master’s in Cloud Computing from the National College of Ireland (NCI)**, which strengthened my expertise in **cloud architecture, scalable systems, DevOps, and modern cloud practices**.
+I’m passionate about **building, designing, and architecting secure, scalable, and highly available cloud environments**.